rsmenon/MATLink/README.md

 ##System requirements

 MATLink is compatible with Mathematica 8 or later and MATLAB R2011b or later.

-On Linux, very old versions of gcc can't be used to compile MATLink.
+On Linux systems, the C shell `csh` must be installed at `/bin/csh` [for MATLAB Engine applications to work](http://www.mathworks.com/help/matlab/matlab_external/using-matlab-engine.html).
+Also on Linux, very old versions of gcc can't be used to compile MATLink.
 Please check if your compiler is supported by the version of MATLAB you have.
-[For MATLAB R2012b it is gcc 4.4.](http://www.mathworks.com/support/compilers/R2012a/glnxa64.html#matlab)
+[For MATLAB R2013a it is gcc 4.4.](http://www.mathworks.com/support/compilers/R2013a/index.html?sec=glnxa64)

 ##Installation
 To be able to use _MATLink_, you will need to install it to a location in _Mathematica_'s `$Path`.
 You can follow one of the three ways below (replace `$UserBaseDirectory` with whatever is shown when you evaluate it in _Mathematica_):